tpapp/Miter.jl/docs/src/index.md

 If you concatenate strings of the types above with the `*` operator, make sure you put a `LaTeX` first (you can always insert an empty one, eg `LaTeX()` or `lx""`.
 That way, the output is a `LaTeX` and everything will be correctly escaped.
 Other combinations are deliberately unsupported.

+### Coordinates and bounds

+A plot is rendered in the following manner:

+1. The coordinate bound is determined using all elements.
+2. Axes are set up based on the calculated bounds.

 ## Gallery

 What you see below is a gallery of plots.
 These serve as examples, and are also useful for visual inspection of plots.